hassansin/eligible-node/README.md

 To work on the library:

-1. Clone the repo.
+1. Fork it
+2. Create your feature branch (git checkout -b my-new-feature)
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Fix bugs or add features.
+4. Fix bugs or add features.
 Make sure the changes pass the coding guidelines by runing: `npm run lint` or `npm run watch`
-4. Write tests.
+5. Write tests for your new features.
 For HTTP mocking [`nock`](https://github.com/pgte/nock) library is used.
 Nock definitions are saved in `test/fixtures` directory
-5. Run test by `npm test` or `npm run test-coverage`
+6. Run test by `npm test` or `npm run test-coverage`
+7. If all tests are passed, push to the branch (git push origin my-new-feature)
+8. Create new Pull Request

+## Support Forums

+If you find an issue with in the client library we would appricate you Send an email to support@eligible.com or add an issue in the [Issue tracker](https://github.com/eligible/eligible-node/issues) for bug reports.